See car insurance quotes from our partners

 What is no-credit check car insurance?

-There’s technically no such thing as no-credit check car insurance.
-As long as you live in a state that doesn’t have any laws about it, almost every insurance company will check your credit score (and use your credit to set your rates) before covering you.
+No-credit check car insurance doesn’t really exist.
+As long as you live in a state that permits it, almost every car insurance company will use your credit score to set your rates.

 How to get cheaper insurance if you have bad credit